-For the three months ended September 30, For the nine months ended September 30, 2022 2021 2022 2021 Interest expense on related party trade payables 3,994 15,277 28,269 18,129
+For the three months ended September 30, onths ended oer 30, 2022 2021 2022 2021 Interest expense on related party trade payables 3,994 15,277 28,269 18,129

 Note 9 - Reverse recapitalization

 As previously outlined in Note 1 - Significant accounting policies and judgements, Polestar underwent a reverse recapitalization through the merger with GGI and related arrangements.
 Under this type of transaction structure, Polestar Group is the accounting acquirer and accounting predecessor while GGI is treated as the acquired entity for financial reporting purposes.
 The Group was deemed to be the accounting acquirer based on an evaluation of the following facts and circumstances: